-The programmes of study for Science are set out year-by-year for Key Stages 1 and 2, although the relevant programme of study is only required to be taught by the end of the key stage.
-Within each key stage there is flexibility to introduce content earlier or later than set out in the programme of study and material from a later key stage may be introduced earlier if appropriate.
-Teachers base their planning on the programmes of study for their relevant year groups.
-A long-term plan sets out the agreed programme of study across the year groups (Appendix 1)
+The programmes of study for Science are set out year-by-year for Key Stages 1 and 2.
+We are however, only required to teach the relevant programme of study by the end of the key stage.
+Within each key stage, we have the flexibility to introduce content earlier or later than set out in the programme of study and may introduce key stage content during an earlier key stage if appropriate.
+Teachers will base their planning on the programmes of study for their relevant year groups.
+A long term plan sets out the agreed programme of study across the year groups (Appendix 1)